 - STD – Doctor of Sacred Theology (JST only)

 - STL - Licentiate in Sacred Theology (JST only)

 - SRC – Special Reading Course

-- UCB - Used for courses taken at UC-Berkeley, Holy Names University or Mills College
+- UCB - Used for courses taken at UC Berkeley, Dominican University of California, Holy Names University or Mills College